luHub/VPL/README.md

 - All assignments are vectors
 - All operators do vector operations
 - All math operations results are vectors
 - Data types are vectors too but in different spaces, as the vector space will be divided by types.
 Type casting is defined by a travel to a different Vectorial space.
 - All loops are phasors because both go in circles
 - All decision statements are phasors too because everything could be done with a "While" (Where is my programming analysis book).
 90 degrees means true and -90 means false, like when looking into the sky or into the ground.
 - All numbers are vectors

+  I will be using chat GTP to help me with my wild ideas... shame on me.